-The process that you use to digitally sign a database depends on whether the database uses a newer file format, such as an .accdb file, or an earlier format, such as an .mdb file.
+The process that you use to digitally sign a database depends on whether the database uses a Microsoft Office Access 2007 file format, such as an .accdb file, or an earlier format, such as an .mdb file.
 However, both processes require that you use a security certificate.

 You can use a commercial security certificate, or you can create your own.
 This topic explains how to create your own security certificate.

 In this article

 To add a digital signature, you must first obtain or create a security certificate.
 Think of a security certificate as a pen that you use to digitally sign things, or a wax seal that only you can apply.